ramanduck/ssa-joel/README.md

 - The solution uses AWS RDS (for Postgres & MySQL DBs), AWS S3 (for file upload) & AWS SES (for notifying system & application level errors & exceptions through emails).
 - Dedicated modular & reusable functions to connect with end systems are implemented.
 -  Exceptions are handled throughout the workflow & any application level errors & exceptions are notified to users through emails.
-- All values in the environment file are encrypted using a generated key (used cryptography library Fernet).
+- All values in the environment file are encrypted using a generated key (used cryptography library Fernet - Symmetric Encryption).
 - Dynamic properties like DB queries, S3 bucket details, scheduler date & time can be changed whenever neeed, are present under config.json
 - Pylance linter has been used in VSCode IDE setup.
 - Project dependencies are listed in requirements.txt.
-- Logging
+- Logging is implemented.
+Exceptions/Errors caught are logged for later debugging.
+Both Info & Error level logs are captured.

 ## Solution: